Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/getting_started/_index.md

 ---
 type: docs
-linkTitle: "ArcBox Getting started"
+linkTitle: "Getting started"
 isGettingStarted: true
 weight: 1
 ---

-## Jumpstart ArcBox - Overview
+## Getting started

 ArcBox is a solution that provides an easy to deploy sandbox for all things Azure Arc.
 ArcBox is designed to be completely self-contained within a single Azure subscription and resource group, which will make it easy for a user to get hands-on with all available Azure Arc technology with nothing more than an available Azure subscription.